narze/dotfiles/README.md

     ```
   - If you want both versions, download the executable and rename it (`kitty_x86.app`)
 - Docker for Mac : Replace with [Tech Preview version](https://docs.docker.com/docker-for-mac/apple-m1)
-- Some brew/asdf packages cannot be installed on arm64
+- ~~Some brew/asdf packages cannot be installed on arm64~~ See "Apple Silicon specific commands"
-  - `asdf-direnv`
-  - `neovim`
 - Setup both versions of Homebrew, then use shell script to point to the correct `brew`

   ```shell